 - Required fee.

-After the documents are verified and visa application is approved, the applicant may collect the employment pass from the relevant Brunei diplomatic mission.
+After the documents are verified and visa application is approved, the applicant may collect the work pass from the relevant Brunei diplomatic mission.
 The pass is valid for a period of two years and can be renewed for another two years at a time.
 The processing time for an employment visa is five working days.

-Foreigners entering Brunei on an employment pass with a validity of more than three months are required to register with the national registration identity card system for a smart identity card, also known as Green Identity Card.
+Foreigners entering Brunei on an employment pass with a validity of more than three months are required to register with the national registration identity card system for a smart identity card, also known as Green Identity Card (IC).
 This card must be renewed each time the employment pass is renewed or extended.
 It is issued by the Immigration and National Registration Department.